semgrep/mcp/README.md

 semgrep-mcp
 ```

-By default, the python package will run in `stdio` mode.
-Because it's using the standard input and output streams, it will look like the tool is hanging without any print outs but this is normal.
+By default, the Python package will run in `stdio` mode.
+Because it's using the standard input and output streams, it will look like the tool is hanging without any output, but this is expected.

 #### Docker